NetSuite Implementation: Three Mistakes to Avoid

 Not choosing the right partner

 Selecting the right NetSuite implementation partner is just as important as selecting the right software for your business.
-For midsize companies, ERP is one of the most important investments businesses take, so it’s crucial for partners to implement the tools successfully.
+For midsize companies, ERP is one of the most important investments businesses make, so it’s crucial for partners to implement the tools successfully.

 According to analyst firm Gartner, more than 75% of all ERP implementation projects fail, due to a lack of industry knowledge, clarity of cost, time-scale, functionality, training and resource issues.
 Knowing this, it would only make sense to appoint a strong team of NetSuite experts.

-When you are looking for a NetSuite partner ask questions and request references to find out first-hand how their transition went.
+When you are looking for a NetSuite partner, ask questions and request references to find out first-hand how their transition went.
 Select a partner who has experience with companies of your size, scope and industry to ensure that their capabilities are sufficient enough to fulfill your specific business needs.
 Check to see if the company has case studies of successful implementations.
 Do they have the necessary resources to handle an implementation of your size?
 If you’re a global company, have they handled global ERP implementations before?
 All of this is important to know.

-A Successful NetSuite partner doesn’t stop after the software is installed, so look for a partner that fosters long-term client relationships.
+A successful NetSuite partner doesn’t stop after the software is installed, so look for a partner that fosters long-term client relationships.
 Long-term support will not only ensure that your organization fully realizes the benefits of NetSuite’s ERP system, but also that you are aware of emerging trends to make the best decisions for immediate and long-term growth.